Book 01. Prologue to Adventure

 All but invisible against the stars, a gossamer dreamcatcher rolls through the void: a ringworld of shifting lands and primal survival, where mountains rise only to crumble, and where those who feel the call traverse its wilds.

-RingWalkers journey between eternal havens, braving desert and flood, exploring canyons and forests, forging their paths along its neverending valley.
+RingWalkers journey between eternal havens, braving desert and flood, exploring canyons and forests, forging their paths along its unending valley.

 Crafting tools and mastering skills, these friends share their tales of adventure, and this tale begins with a girl strung upside-down.